amirseyvani/amirseyvani.github.io/aboutme.md

 published: true
 ---

-My name is Amir, I'm studying MBA at Allameh Tabataba'e University in Iran and I got my bachelors in Computer Science at Sharif University of Technology.
-I'm interested in Data Science, Machine Learning and Behavioral Finance.
+Skilled and detail-oriented Computer Science graduated from Sharif University of Technology with an MBA and +2 years professional experience.
+Seeks to employ top-class managerial and analytical skills.
+Experienced in analyzing complex data sets, producing insightful data-driven strategic recommendations.